 Let’s take a peek at each one.

-So I want to share an energetic technique with you that came up in a call this week with one of my beloved clients.
+So I want to share the technique with you that came up in a call this week with one of my beloved clients.

 She had to have a hard conversation with someone.
 Like a really, really hard one.
 One where she knew ahead of time that the other person was going to be angry, hurt, sad, and afraid, probably loudly and wetly so.
 She had tissues at the ready.